elibroftw/blog.elijahlopez.ca/content/posts/university/ec-250-macroeconomic-analysis.md

 ### Misperception Theory; Non-Neutrality of Money

 A producer's wage is equal to the price of the good being produced.
 Price and output is related (higher the price more goods are produced and vice versa).
 The producer has to use previous expectations of the current price level to estimate the actual price level.
-So if there is an expectation of 5% inflation and price of break increases by 5%, then baker retains output since the real wage has not changed.
+So if there is an expectation of 5% inflation and price of bread increases by 5%, then baker retains output since the real wage has not changed.
 Therefore, the change in output can simply be due to the difference between the general and expected price levels.

 <img class=equation src="https://latex.codecogs.com/svg.image?Y=Y\bar+b(P-P^e)" alt="Y=Y\bar+b(P-P^e)">